Quant-Insight/Qi_API/README.md

   * 1.Built_In_Functions: contains QI's API functions.
   * 2.Pull_Data: contains useful examples of how to get the most of QI's API functions.
-  * 3.Visual_Examples: contains examples of how to create plots to visualise the data obtained using QI's API functions.
   * 4.Use_Case_Functions: contains examples to

 ## What do you need to start using the API?